pyiron/pyiron_atomistics/README.md

 [Interdisciplinary Centre for Advanced Materials Simulation (ICAMS)](http://www.icams.de) joined the development of the framework with a specific focus on high throughput applications.
 In 2018 pyiron was released as open-source project.

-**pyiron_atomistics**: This is the documentation page for the basic infrastructure moduls of pyiron.
+**pyiron_atomistics**: This is the documentation page for the atomistic simulation moduls of pyiron.
 If you're new to pyiron and want to get an overview head over to [pyiron](https://pyiron.readthedocs.io/en/latest/).
 If you're looking for the API docs of pyiron_base check [pyiron_base](https://pyiron_base.readthedocs.io/en/latest/).